delay4now/main/gandhi-quotes-01.md

 > GANDHI: Because forgiveness is the gift of the brave.

 ### Remark on the Quotes
-Ramanujan is attributed to having said, "An equation has no meaning for me unless it expresses a thought of God".
-In a similar spirit, to digest these five quotes, it is helpful to adopt the following guideline: every action should be undertaken to move closer to divine unity, or in other words, to promote the intrinsic harmony of existence (*Dharma*).
-This principle appears across major religious traditions — for example, in Hinduism ([*Bhagavad Gita*, Chapter 3, Verse 9](https://www.holy-bhagavad-gita.org/chapter/3/verse/9/)), in Christianity ([Matthew 25:40](https://www.biblegateway.com/passage/?search=Matthew%2025%3A40&version=KJ21)), in Islam ([Sahih Bukhari, Book 1, Hadith 1](https://sunnah.com/bukhari:1)), in Buddhism ([*Majjhima Nikāya* 117, *Mahācattārīsaka Sutta*](https://suttacentral.net/mn117/en/bodhi?lang=en&reference=none&highlight=false)), and in Judaism ([*Pirkei Avot* 2:4](https://www.sefaria.org/Pirkei_Avot.2.4)).
+Srinivasa Ramanujan is attributed to having said, "An equation has no meaning for me unless it expresses a thought of God".
+In a similar spirit, one can take as an axiom that every action should be undertaken to move closer to divine unity, or, in other words, to promote the intrinsic harmony of existence (*Dharma*).
+Viewing the quotes through this lens enables a more complete understanding of their message.
+This axiom is reflected across major religious traditions — in Hinduism ([*Bhagavad Gita*, Chapter 3, Verse 9](https://www.holy-bhagavad-gita.org/chapter/3/verse/9)), Christianity ([Matthew 25:40](https://www.biblegateway.com/passage/?search=Matthew%2025%3A40&version=KJ21)), Islam ([Sahih Bukhari, Book 1, Hadith 1](https://sunnah.com/bukhari:1)), Buddhism ([*Majjhima Nikāya* 117, *Mahācattārīsaka Sutta*](https://suttacentral.net/mn117/en/bodhi?lang=en&reference=none&highlight=false)), and Judaism ([*Pirkei Avot* 2:4](https://www.sefaria.org/Pirkei_Avot.2.4)).

-Personally, I find [Quote 2](#quote-2) especially instructive.
-It is common to feel vengeance and rage when wronged, and equally common to lash out, seeking to inflict the same pain on those who have hurt us.
-Yet such actions only deepen the division between oppressor and oppressed.
-Even in these moments, we live under the tyranny of the ego, which convinces us that "justice" has been served.
-This, however, only moves us further away from peace.
+Quote 2 is particularly instructive.
+It is common to feel vengeance and rage when being wronged, and equally common to lash out, seeking to make others feel the same pain they have inflicted.
+However, even in these moments, we live under the tyranny of the ego, which convinces us that "justice" has been served.
+This only draws us further from unity and peace.

 ## Practical Ways to Fight